dconneely/task-purchase/README.md

 ## Development vs. production usage

-The requirements document requested a production-ready instance.
-Without using a docker-compose file (which would lead to a dependency on a locally-installed Docker and Docker Compose as well as a JRE/JDK, and so break the standalone requirement) I could not use a production-ready database.
-So instead, I've provided a default configuration that uses the H2 embedded database, but which can easily be reconfigured to use PostgreSQL with a few configuration changes (see [`application.yaml`](src/main/resources/application.yaml) and [`pom.xml`](pom.xml)).
-So the application is "ready for production" with minimal effort.
+The requirements document requested a production-ready instance, but also requires it to be a standalone application.
+So I've provided a default configuration that uses the H2 embedded database, but which can easily be reconfigured to use PostgreSQL by configuration (see [`application.yaml`](src/main/resources/application.yaml)), and there is a Docker Compose [`compose.yml`](compose.yml) file to do this.
+The application is "ready for production" with minimal effort.

 For development, I included the Spring Boot DevTools, which enable certain useful but insecure features.
-They can be turned off  by configuration (see [`application.yaml`](src/main/resources/application.yaml)) or even better by removing `spring-boot-devtools` dependency altogether (see [`pom.xml`](pom.xml)).
+They can be turned off by configuration (see [`application.yaml`](src/main/resources/application.yaml)) or even better by removing the `spring-boot-devtools` dependency altogether (see [`pom.xml`](pom.xml)).

 The Swagger-UI and OpenAPI api-docs are exposed in the application because they are very useful in providing easy access to try the REST endpoints (see [/swagger-ui.html](http://localhost:8080/swagger-ui.html)).
-They can be turned off by configuration (see [`application.yaml`](src/main/resources/application.yaml)) or even better by removing `springdoc-openapi-starter-webmvc-ui` dependency altogether (see [`pom.xml`](pom.xml)).
+They can be turned off by configuration (see
+[`application.yaml`](src/main/resources/application.yaml)) or even better by removing the `springdoc-openapi-starter-webmvc-ui` dependency altogether (see [`pom.xml`](pom.xml)).

+The optional Docker Compose [`compose.yml`](compose.yml) file builds an application image from a [`Dockerfile`](Dockerfile), and runs the application as a container alongside a PostgreSQL database container (and the [`.env`](.env) file will override the database configuration properties in [`application.yaml`](src/main/resources/application.yaml) so that the PostgreSQL container is used as a database by the application container).

 ## Roadmap for future development

 - [ ] Use `jakarta-validation` for the check on decimal places in the `#storeTransaction` controller method.
 - [ ] Integration tests to cover more unhappy-paths, and odd cases in the exchange rate data.
 - [ ] Enable monitoring with Prometheus or Graphite (or even just JMX).\
-  &nbsp; (Note the `spring-boot-actuator-starter` is already enabled and provides some simple monitoring endpoints)
+      (Note the `spring-boot-actuator-starter` is already enabled and provides some simple monitoring endpoints)
 - [ ] Consider database-based caching to avoid horizontal-scaling increasing Treasury.gov web API usage.
+- [ ] Add nginx or some load-balancer / TLS termination to the compose file.\
+      A production system should allow multiple application instances and should use secure HTTPS.

 ## Anomalies in the Treasury.gov Rates of Exchange data